galogdan/TeleCar-Backend/README.md

 - 🚀 FastAPI: A modern, fast, web framework for building APIs with Python
 - 🍃 MongoDB: A NoSQL database for storing user, chat, forum, auction, and ticket data
-- 🔌 WebSockets: Enables real-time communication for the chat functionality
 - 🔑 JWT (JSON Web Tokens): Used for authentication and securing routes
 - 🌐 GoogleTrans: A library for translating text between languages
 - 📦 Pydantic: For data validation and serialization